 Wood Products Trade Data – Japan’s wooden housing sector remains the second largest in the world, following the United States.
-This fact is particularly significant since the population of Japan is about 127 million; equal to about 42 percent the population of the U.S. As a result, Japan continues to be a major consumer of wood construction materials and furniture.
-The residential housing sector accounts for an estimated 85% of the wood use in Japan, and this percentage approaches 90% if wood used in all forms of construction is included.
+This fast is particularly significant since the population of Japan is about 127 million; equal to about 42 percent the population of the U.S. As a result, Japan continues to be a major consumer of wood construction materials and furniture.
+The residential housing sector accounts for an estimated 85% of wood use in Japan, and this percentage approaches 90% if wood used in all forms of construction is included.
 This critical construction market segment therefore dominates the wood products trade performance.
-Housing starts increased by 5.8% in 2012.
+Housing starts increased by 11.2% in 2013.

-Opportunities: Diverse and high-value market niches such as Do-It-Yourself, Post and Beam traditional style houses, remodeling and renovation are all an opportunity for American softwood lumber.
-There has been a decreased interest in Canadian SPF because of blue stain from Japanese end users and importers.
+Opportunities: Diverse/high-value market segments such as DIY, Post and Beam traditional style houses, increasing remodeling/renovation, etc.; decreased interest in Canadian SPF because of blue stain from Japanese end users and importers

 SEC maintains an office in Japan (http://www.americansoftwoods.jp/) to assist members in their export efforts.